 When offered, this international political economy seminar must be taken concurrently with LAIS450/LAIS550, Political Risk Assessment.
 Its purpose is to acquaint the student with empirical research methods and sources appropriate to conducting a political risk assessment study, and to hone the students analytical abilities.
-Prerequisite: LAIS100.
-Prerequisite or corequisite: LAIS200.
+Prerequisite: None.
 Concurrent enrollment in LAIS450/LAIS550.
 1 hour seminar; 1 semester hour.

-LAIS552, CORRUPTION AND DEVELOPMENT, 3.0 Hours.
+LAIS552.
+CORRUPTION AND DEVELOPMENT.
+3.0 Hours.